freixas/gamma/README.txt

 Gamma is an application for drawing Minkowski spacetime diagrams.

+* INSTALLERS ARE AVAILABLE FOR WINDOWS AND DEBIAN-BASED LINUX DISTRIBUTIONS
+* MACOS INSTALLERS ARE PLANNED
+* THERE IS A UNIVERSAL ZIP FILE (SEE BELOW)

 Known Problems:

   * Touch gestures for zoom/pan don't work well.
 Use Ctrl+0 to restore the